TrueBlocks/trueblocks-core/docs/content/docs/chifra/chaindata.md

   -v, --verbose      enable verbose (increase detail with --log_level)

 Notes:
-  - The transactions list may be one or more space-separated identifiers which are either a transaction hash, a blockNumber.transactionID pair, or a blockHash.transactionID pair, or any combination.
+  - The transactions list may be one or more transaction hashes, blockNumber.transactionID pairs, or a blockHash.transactionID pairs.
   - This tool checks for valid input syntax, but does not check that the transaction requested actually exists.
   - If the queried node does not store historical state, the results for most older transactions are undefined.
 ```